elaifamouez/alx-low_level_programming/README.md

 0x0B.
 C - malloc, free --Working with Dynamic memory allocation in C.

 0x0C.
 C - More malloc, free -- Working with Automatic and dynamic allocation, malloc and free.

+0x0E.
+C - Structures, typedef -- Working with structures and typedef.

+0x0D.
+C - Preprocessor -- Working with macros and C Preprocessor.